lafeike/stp_pocket_app/Carthage/Checkouts/MarkupKit/README.md

     </dict>
     </plist>

-This markup creates an instance of `UILabel` whose text color will be set to the value that "darkRed" refers to in the property list, "#8b0000":
+This markup creates an instance of `UILabel` whose text color will be set to the value to which "darkRed" refers in the property list, "#8b0000":

     <UILabel text="A Dark Red Label" textColor="darkRed"/>

 Named colors may also refer to the color preset methods of `UIColor`, such as `darkGrayColor`.
 The value is the name of the accessor method minus the "Color" suffix.

-For example, the following markup would produce a system-style button whose tint color is set to the value returned by the `greenColor` method of `UIColor`:
+For example, the following markup would produce a system-style button whose tint color is set to the value returned by the `greenColor` method:

     <UIButton style="systemButton" tintColor="green"/>

+Named colors are evaluated in the following order:

+* Color set
+* Color table
+* Color constant

-Color table entries take precedence over `UIColor` constants.
-For example, if _Colors.plist_ defined a value for "green", the corresponding color would be used instead of the value returned by the `greenColor` method.
+For example, if _Colors.plist_ defined a value for "green", the corresponding color would be used instead of the value returned by `greenColor`.

 #### Pattern Images
 Pattern images are specified by providing the name of the name of the image to use as a repeating tile.
 For example, this markup creates a table view with a tiled background image named "tile.png":